-While the full extent and impact of the COVID-19 pandemic cannot be reasonably estimated at this time, it could have a material adverse impact on our business and financial condition.
-The extent to which the COVID-19 pandemic will impact our financial condition or results of operations will depend on many factors and future developments, including new information about the COVID-19 pandemic and any new government regulations which may emerge to contain the virus, among others.
+While the full extent and impact of the ongoing COVID-19 pandemic cannot be reasonably estimated at this time, it could have a material adverse impact on our business and financial condition.
+The extent to which the ongoing COVID-19 pandemic will impact our financial condition or results of operations will depend on many factors and future developments, including new information about the ongoing COVID-19 pandemic, additional surges in infection rates and any new government regulations which may emerge to contain the virus, among others.